Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm

-\paragraph{Electronic structure of tb-D/G---}After introducing the modeling of tb-D/G, we now discuss its electronic structure.
-In the tb-D/G with the considered interlayer tunnelings, flat bands exactly fixed at zero energy comprise one-fifth of the total bands.
-They arise from the bipartite-lattice-graph mechanism similar to the dice lattice for all types of interlayer tunneling \cite{Calugaru2022, SM}.
-A schematic of the band structure is shown in FIG.~\ref{fig:BS}(a).
-We note that only (110)-, (011)-, and (111)-types of interlayer tunnelings isolate the zero-energy flat band at all twist angles (FIG.~\ref{fig:BS}(b)).
-This can be explained by a schematic Hamiltonian of tb-D/G in the basis of $(A^{(D)},B^{(D)},C^{(D)},A^{(G)},B^{(G)})$:
+\paragraph*{Electronic structure and high degeneracy---}Under bipartite-preserving configurations, the tb-DG exhibits flat bands rigorously pinned at zero energy (FIG.~\ref{fig:BS}(b)), comprising exactly one-fifth of the total number of bands (FIG.~\ref{fig:02}(d)).
+This arises from the same bipartite-graph-theoretic mechanism that protects the monolayer dice flat band\cite{Calugaru2022, SM}.

+Crucially, only the interlayer tunneling configurations (110), (011), and (111) isolate the zero-energy flat bands from dispersive higher-energy states across all twist angles (FIG.~\ref{fig:BS}(a)).
+This can be understood from a schematic tb-DG Hamiltonian written in the basis $(A^{(D)},B^{(D)},C^{(D)},A^{(G)},B^{(G)})$:

-For $\vec{k} = K, K'$, where $h(\vec{k}) = 0$, only (110)-, (011)-, and (111)-types of interlayer tunnelings ensure rank$(H_s)$ remains the same as at generic $\vec{k}$ points.
-This prevents the emergence of additional zero modes and suggests the isolation between the flat bands and higher-energy bands.
-The number of flat bands as a function of twist angle can be estimated by the condition of having commensurate twist angles, yielding $N_{\text{flat}}=1/[2(1-\cos(\theta_c))]$ (FIG.~\ref{fig:02}(c)).
-This result highlights that systems involving bipartite lattices with zero-energy flat bands, rooted in their lattice-graph structure, lie beyond the conventional valley-scattering framework typically used for moiré systems.
-Even in graphene, where the valley structure plays a central role, its coupling to such bipartite lattices necessitates a shift toward this new paradigm.
+Our focus is on achieving band separation at $K$ and $K'$ points, where the dice-lattice monolayer exhibits degeneracies between the zero-energy flat band and the dispersive bands.
+The number of flat bands as a function of the twist angle can be estimated by the condition of having commensurate twist angles, yielding $N_{\text{flat}}=1/[2(1-\cos(\theta_c))]$.
+At $\vec{k}=K, K'$ (where $h(\vec{k})=0$), only the specific configurations of the interlayer tunneling, namely (110)-, (011)-, and (111)-types, preserve the generic rank of the system's Hamiltonian, $\operatorname{rank}(H_s)$.
+This constraint prevents the emergence of additional zero modes and ensures strict energetic isolation between the flat bands and the higher-energy dispersive bands.
+This reveals a fundamental conceptual shift: zero-energy flat bands rooted in the bipartite graph topology lie beyond the conventional valley-scattering framework commonly employed in moiré physics.
+Consequently, even valley-dominated materials, such as graphene, require a broader theoretical paradigm when coupled to such bipartite structures.

-Moreover, the moiré effect from the interlayer tunnelings in tb-D/G not only folds bands and opens band gaps at BZ boundaries, but it also hybridizes the electronic structure of both layers, enabling flat bands with enhanced quantum geometry.
-This is quantified by the modified quantum weight $\tilde{K}$:
+\paragraph*{Quantum geometry and Berry curvature genesis---} The moiré effect in tb-DG extends beyond simple band folding; it actively hybridizes the electronic structures of the two layers, generating flat bands with greatly enhanced quantum geometry.
+We quantify this through the lower bound of quantum weight $\tilde{K}$, which establishes a rigorous lower bound for the flat-band quantum metric: